baebae00/Calculation-Program-/README.md

-# Calculation-Program-
+# Calculation-Program
-### A calculation program that performs addition, subtraction, and multiplication.
+### A calculation program that performs addition, subtraction, and multiplication & time during using that program & true or false

 ```python
 import time